About hormone therapy for prostate cancer

 There are different types of hormone therapy drugs, including

 - Tablets called anti androgens

 - Injections or implants called luteinising hormone (LH) blockers

 - Cytochrome p17 blockers

 You may have anti androgens and LH blockers either on their own, or together.
 Having both types of drugs together is called complete androgen blockade (CAB) or maximal androgen blockade (MAB).

 You may have hormone therapy as continuous therapy.
-Or you may have intermittent treatment, where you have a few months treatment, followed by a break, then more treatment and so on.
+Or you may have intermittent treatment, with a few months treatment, followed by a break, then more treatment and so on.
 Intermittent therapy gives reduced side effects but may also not control the cancer for quite as long.

-In advanced prostate cancer, hormone therapy can sometimes make symptoms disappear completely and may control the cancer for a few years.
+In prostate cancer that has spread, hormone therapy can sometimes make symptoms disappear completely.
+It may also control the cancer for a few years.
 Then the cancer usually stops responding to the hormone treatment and starts to grow again.
 Doctors call this hormone refractory prostate cancer.
-There are various treatment options when that occurs.
+There are various treatment options when that happens.